Anne Other Plea for Justice: Addressing Elder Abuse in Canada

 I have published my opinions on the goals to achieve in eldercare and what I believe ought to be this sector’s institutional aims on The Daily Scrum News website [https://www.thedailyscrumnews.com/user/annethompson/ Elder Care and Engagement for Canadians; Rights for Humans, Accountability for Persons; and Canada’s Ability and Autonomy Assistance Insurance Program] In my article, “Elder Care and Engagement for Canadians”, I provide a comprehensive vision for the future of eldercare in Canada where I emphasize the importance of engagement and active participation of seniors in their care, advocating for a system that respects their autonomy and individual needs.
 In “Rights for Humans, Accountability for Persons”, I argue for the need to hold both individuals and corporations accountable for their actions, especially when it comes to the care and treatment of seniors, highlighting the importance of upholding human rights and ensuring that those who violate these rights are held accountable.
 Finally, in “Canada’s Ability and Autonomy Assistance Insurance Program”, I propose a novel insurance program designed to support individuals in maintaining their autonomy and supporting their abilities.
 This program represents a proactive and innovative approach to addressing the challenges faced by disabled individuals, including seniors, in Canada.
 Together, these articles present a clear and compelling vision for the future of eldercare in Canada, one that is centered on respect, autonomy, accountability, and innovation.

 This website is also where can be found the basis for our group’s request for investigation and legal case, and the first part of our group’s appeal under the titles Boring as All Hades and Seeking Anne Advocate: The Duty to Protect, respectively.
 The first article provides a detailed account of the challenges faced by seniors in care facilities.
 I highlight the lack of adequate protection and the need for more effective measures to prevent abuse and neglect.
-This article serves as a strong basis for your group’s request for investigation.
+This article serves as a strong basis for our group’s request for investigation.
 The second article outlines part one of our group’s appeal, and the steps we’ve taken to seek justice for seniors in care facilities.
 I emphasize the importance of holding both individuals and corporations accountable for their actions, and the need for legal and institutional reforms to ensure the protection of seniors’ rights.

 These five articles collectively present a compelling case for the need for immediate and effective measures to prevent and remedy the abuse and neglect of older persons in all settings, and to ensure their access to justice and protection of their rights.
 They serve as a call to action for all stakeholders to work together to create a system that truly serves the needs and upholds the rights of seniors.